Puerto Princesa to Cebu

-How to get from Puerto Princesa to Cebu
+How to Get From Puerto Princesa to Cebu

 What are the 2 ways to travel from Puerto Princesa to Cebu?

-There are 2 ways to travel the 569 kilometre (354 miles) distance from Puerto Princesa to Cebu.
-You can choose between the flight and ferry.
-The journey takes 2 hours 30 minutes to 2 days and the quickest way is by flight.
+The journey takes between 2h 30m and the quickest way is by flight (2h 30m).
 If you're on a budget, the cheapest option is by flight with tickets starting at 1,380 PHP ($23).

 Where to stay in Cebu?